keerthivasan-devflow/react-basics/react-explore/notes/2-React-Git-Configuration.md

 - HTTPS
 - Tree Shaking - remove unused code

-## How to Create a Production Build Using Parcel?
+## How to create a production build using Parcel?
    Run the command `npx parcel build index.html`.
 However, you may encounter an error due to the `App.js` entry point specified in the `package.json` file.
 To avoid this, remove it and then execute the command again.

 Workflow: